-I understand that therapy often involves discussing difficult aspects of life an I may experience feelings like sadness, guilt, anger, frustration, loneliness, and helplessness in the course of our work.
+I understand that therapy often involves discussing difficult aspects of life and I may experience feelings like sadness, guilt, anger, frustration, loneliness, and helplessness in the course of our work.

 I understand that there are potential risks and benefits with any form of psychotherapy and that despite my efforts and the efforts of my therapist, my condition may not improve, and in some cases I may feel worse.
 I will discuss my ongoing experiences in therapy and ask about alternative courses of action when I wish, I understand this is my right.

-I understand that my therapist as part of his ongoing professional development consults with a Supervisor and with Nadine Saxton, Somatic Psychotherapist, his partner in practice.
+I understand that my therapist as part of her ongoing professional development consults with a Supervisor and with Christopher Saxton, Regeistered Psychotherapist, her partner in practice.
 Also, that some sessions may be recorded for the purpose of supervision but will be destroyed immediately following the supervision.
 If the session is to be recorded, additional consent will be sought.